PaddleCV-SIG/PaddleLabel/doc/EN/project/dataset_file_structure.md

 # labels.txt
 background -
-optic_disk - 128 0 0 // for pesudo color mask, color for each label must be specified
+optic_disk - 128 0 0 // for pseudo color mask, color for each label must be specified
 ```

 During import, **in labels.txt, the first label will be treated as background and given label id 0**.
 For grayscale labels, we match the grayscale pixel value in masks with label id.
-For pesudo color labels, we match the color for each pixel with color specified in labels.txt.
+For pseudo color labels, we match the color for each pixel with color specified in labels.txt.
 Import will fail if annotation doesn't have a matching label.

 PNG is usually used for mask labels.
 We strip the file name extension from images and labels and match image to label with the same base file name.
 If multiple images with the same base file name plus different extension, like image.png and image.webp are found during import, import will fail.